Vaccines are an important part of a healthy pregnancy. They help protect you and your baby against serious diseases.

 In certain situations, other vaccines may be recommended during pregnancy.

-- The hepatitis B vaccine is recommended for pregnant women whose job, lifestyle or health history puts them at high risk of becoming infected with hepatitis B. Your health care provider will let you know if you need the hepatitis B vaccine.
+- The hepatitis B vaccine is recommended for pregnant people whose jobs, lifestyles, or health histories puts them at high risk of becoming infected with hepatitis B. Your health care provider will let you know if you need the hepatitis B vaccine.

 Safety of vaccines during pregnancy

 Inactivated vaccines are generally safe in pregnancy.
 However, live vaccines (for example, the measles, mumps, rubella (MMR) and the chickenpox (varicella) vaccines) should generally not be given during pregnancy because they have not been proven to be safe for pregnant people and their babies.